BMW Trans Failsafe Prog

 If the alternator is terrible, it will not charge the battery.
 After a few minutes of driving, the battery voltage drops below 12.5 volts, triggering low voltage fault codes on the engine and transmission modules.

 To replace the alternator, a BMW dealership costs between $1200 to $1700, depending on the model.
-If you decide to replace the alternator yourself, you will be spending between $150 and $300 for a replacement.
+If you decide to replace the alternator, you will spend between $150 and $300 for a replacement.

 Visit your local auto parts store to perform a free alternator test.